Fighter aircraft: 2020s–present: Sixth-generation

-As of November 2018, France, Germany, China, Japan, Russia, Italy, the United Kingdom and the United States have announced the development of a sixth-generation aircraft program.
+As of June 2026, China, the United States, Japan, Italy, the United Kingdom and Russia are working on the development of sixth-generation aircraft programs.
+China is the first nation to publicly fly prototypes of sixth-generation fighter aircraft, tentatively named the Chengdu J-36 and Shenyang J-50.

-France and Germany will develop a joint sixth-generation fighter to replace their current fleet of Dassault Rafales, Eurofighter Typhoons, and Panavia Tornados by 2035.
-The overall development will be led by a collaboration of Dassault and Airbus, while the engines will reportedly be jointly developed by Safran and MTU Aero Engines.
-Thales and MBDA are also seeking a stake in the project.
-Spain officially joined the Franco-German project to develop a Next-Generation Fighter (NGF) that will form part of a broader Future Combat Air Systems (FCAS) with the signing of a letter of intent (LOI) on February 14, 2019.
+The United States Air Force in 2025 selected the Boeing F-47 design from its Next Generation Air Dominance program, started in 2014 to replace the F-22 Raptor.
+The United States Navy is also pursuing the F/A-XX program to replace its F/A-18E/F Super Hornets and complement the F-35C beginning in the 2030s.

-Currently at the concept stage, the first sixth-generation jet fighter is expected to enter service in the United States Navy in 2025–30 period.
+According to previous reports, the first sixth-generation jet fighter of the United States Navy was originally expected to enter service in the 2025–30 period.
 The USAF seeks a new fighter for the 2030–50 period named the "Next Generation Tactical Aircraft" ("Next Gen TACAIR").
-The US Navy looks to replace its F/A-18E/F Super Hornets beginning in 2025 with the Next Generation Air Dominance air superiority fighter.
+The US Navy was originally planned to replace F/A-18E/F Super Hornets beginning in 2025 with the Next Generation Air Dominance air superiority fighter.

 The United Kingdom's proposed stealth fighter is being developed along with Japan and Italy in Team Tempest, consisting of BAE Systems, Rolls-Royce, Leonardo S.p.A. and MBDA.
 The aircraft is intended to enter service in 2035.
 Saudi Arabia is also looking to get involved in Team Tempest.

+Within the Future Combat Air System (FCAS) programme, France, Germany, and Spain were jointly working on a sixth-generation fighter known as the Next-Generation Fighter (NGF) until the project was cancelled in 2026.